News

 ● SBV = Sacbrood virus

-□ sample material: bees/bee brood (alive or “freshly dead”)
+□ sample material: bees/bee brood

 □ simple test procedure and test evaluation after 15 minutes